Hello,

 Welcome to my website!

-I am interested in mobile technologies, such as mobile EEG, and modulating the brain using non-invasive brain stimulation (tDCS & tACS) and EEG neurofeedback, including the various experimental problems within these fields (e.g., issues around sham blinding, placebo effects).
+I am interested in mobile cognition, such as mobile EEG, mobile eye tracking, and modulating the brain using non-invasive brain stimulation (tDCS/tACS/tRNS) and EEG neurofeedback, including the various experimental problems within these fields (e.g., issues around sham blinding, placebo effects etc).

 Laterality: